jwalton/rust-book-abridged/docs/ch04-ownership.md

 Here `s` goes out of scope at the end of the function, so the String will be dropped.
 That means if Rust let us return a reference to the String, it would be a reference to memory that had already been reclaimed.

 There's no `null` or `nil` in Rust.
-You can't have a nil pointer like you could in Go.
-(Instead there's something called an `Option` which we'll talk about in [chapter 6][chap6].)
+You can't have a null pointer like you could in C. (Instead there's something called an `Option` which we'll talk about in [chapter 6][chap6].)

 ### The Rules of References

 To sum up what we learned above:

 - At any given time, you can have _either_ one mutable reference _or_ any number of immutable references.
 - References must always be valid.
-No references to dropped memory or null pointers.
+You can't have references to dropped memory or null pointers.

 ## 4.3 - The Slice Type